Lw-wells/excelerate_learning_hub/README.md

 - 📄 View detailed information about each program.
 - 🔁 Seamlessly navigate across multiple screens with dynamic data handling.

-This repository currently represents the **Functional UI Prototype (Milestone 2)** — with plans for integration of backend APIs, authentication, and database connectivity in the next phase.
+This repository currently represents the **Functional Prototype (Milestone 2)** — with plans for integrating Firebase Authentication, Firestore Database, and Google Sign-In in the next phase.

 ---